 In some instances, the infestation may be so extensive that the animal suffers from punctured organs and consequent bacterial infection.

 In such cases, you may confine the animal and limit feed intake while applying a broad spectrum antibiotic.
-Even though this will work, animals with extensive organ injury and poor prognosis will succumb to the infections and organ failure.
+Even though this may work, animals with extensive organ injury and poor prognosis will succumb to the infections and organ failure.

 If the animal is highly valued (high producer or excellent breeder), you may need to consider surgery for the animal.
 The attending veterinary surgeon will be able to physically remove the objects from the cow's stomach.